percona/pmm/source/manage/client-mongodb-metrics.rst

   .. code-block:: bash

-     pmm-admin add mongodb  --username=pmm  --password=pmm 127.0.0.1:27017
+     pmm-admin add mongodb --username=pmm --password=pmm

 where username and password are credentials for the monitored MongoDB access, which will be used locally on the database host.
-Additionally, a service name can be appended to the command line parameters, otherwise it will be generated automatically as ``<node>-mongodb``.
+Additionally, a service name to be used by PMM, and a service address can be appended to the command line parameters, otherwise they are substituted automatically as ``<node>-mongodb`` and ``127.0.0.1:27017``.

-The output of this command may look as follows:
+The command line and the output of this command may look as follows:

   .. code-block:: bash

      # pmm-admin add mongodb --username=pmm --password=pmm mongo 127.0.0.1:27017
      MongoDB Service added.
      Service ID  : /service_id/f1af8a88-5a95-4bf1-a646-0101f8a20791
      Service name: mongo

 .. only:: showhidden

 	.. code-block:: text

 	   $ pmm-admin add mongodb --use-profiler --username=pmm --password=pmm \